 I was a PhD student and working on my project at PARC when one of the interns told me that she was going to attend a meetup in Palo Alto about Hadoop performance.
 She encouraged me to come because the topic there was related to my PhD.

 I went along, and then the Pepperdata co-founders, Sean and Chad, were presenting there.
 It was super aligned with the work I was doing.
 So I was quite interested in talking to them after that.
-We got chatting and had a great conversation about Hadoop, Hadoop versus Spark, and big data in general.
+We started chatting and had a great conversation about Hadoop, Hadoop versus Spark, and big data in general.
 They said I should join Pepperdata after completing my PhD!
 That's how this whole thing started.
 One great conversation and here I am.

 How was the start of your time with Pepperdata?